 Before you get caught up in design details for your new home addition, think about the purpose of the home addition you are considering.
 There are many benefits of building a home addition, but it needs to be the right one for you to get those benefits.

+There are many signs it’s time to consider a home addition.
+What made you think a home addition was right for you?
 How do you plan to use it and why do you want it?
 At first glance, this may appear to be an unnecessary step.
 But, taking the time to think about it will help keep you and your home improvement contractor on the same page and working towards the same goal.

 It helps to ensure you end up with the home addition you want and need.
 It will also help you to determine if there are other home additions or improvements that are actually of greater necessity or value.
 At its root, this step helps you establish a goal-oriented approach to the planning process of your next home improvement project and ensures that the home addition you are considering is the right one for you and your family.